aptech/docs/docs/data-management/data-cleaning.rst

     // Get new labels
     { labels, values } = getColLabels(nba, "Pos");

-As we can see below, the new base case, ``"G"``, has been moved to the top and all the other variables have been shifted down.
+As we can see below, the new base case, ``G``, has been moved to the top and all the other variables have been shifted down.

 ::